Helen1987/CarND-Advanced-Lane-Lines/writeup.md

 To identify lane-line pixels I use convolutional slider approach and search based on previous line position.
 The code you can find in [ConvolutionalSlide class](/src/ConvolutionalSlider.py).

 Actually, I use convolution to find lines on ther first image or in case when the second approach did not gave sensible results.
-The logic of choosing the right appoach you can find in [`add_new_line` method](/src/LastNLines.py#L36) of [LastNLines class](/src/LastNLines.py).
+The logic of choosing the right appoach you can find in [`add_new_line` method](/src/LastNLines.py#L72) of [LastNLines class](/src/LastNLines.py).
 Convolutional approach you can find in [`get_initial_lines` method](/src/ConvolutionalSlider.py#L62)

 When I have the data from previous line I was able to use it to identify the next line in the same region with some margin.
-You can find the code in [`get_next_line` method](/src/ConvolutionalSlider.py#L68)
+You can find the code in [`get_next_lines` method](/src/ConvolutionalSlider.py#L75)

 To calculate information about identified line I use [`LineFitter` class](/src/LineFitter.py).
-Specifically, in [`fit_line` method](/src/LineFitter.py#L24) I fit a line into the second order polynomial and returned data which can be used to draw the resulted line.
+Specifically, in [`fit_line` method](/src/LineFitter.py#L20) I fit a line into the second order polynomial and [`get_line_data` method](/src/LineFitter.py#L20) returned line fit and data which can be used to draw the resulted line.

 To fit line better I use different techniques:
-1. Removing outliers which deviates too much from the median
+1. Removing outliers which deviates too much from [the line](/src/ConvolutionalSlider.py#L69)
-2. Weighted averaging of previous lines to remove jittering
+2. Weighted averaging of previous lines to remove [jittering](/src/LastNLines.py#L41)

+On example below you can see identified lines via convolutional approach.
+Original points and line are displayed on the second image.
+After removing outliers we can see much better line (the third picture).

-![alt text][image5]
+![alt text][line_tuning]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The code you can find in [`calculate_curvature`](/src/LineFitter.py#L11) method.
+The code to calculate the curvature you can find in [`calculate_curvature`](/src/LineFitter.py#L11) method.
 To scale the result I use data from lectures about the USA road lane line.

+Distance from the line center is calculated in `Frame` class inside [`draw_line_area` method](/src/Frame.py#L77)

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.